Chemistry only

 A reaction you have seen before is when hydrochloric acid reacts with a metal carbonate such as sodium carbonate or calcium carbonate to form a salt, water and carbon dioxide gas.
 Equations for these reactions are shown below:

-swapping the hydrochloric acid; a strong acid for a weak carboxylic acid will produce a similar reaction but it will be much slower e.g.
+swapping the strong acid hydrochloric acid for a weak carboxylic acid will produce a similar reaction but it will be much slower e.g.

 Example 3:The apparatus to compare the rate of reaction of a weak carboxylic acid and a strong acid with chalk (calcium carbonate) is shown below.
 Using this simple set-up we can compare the rate of reaction of a strong and a weak acid with calcium carbonate (chalk).
 All we have to do is count the number of bubbles or modify the apparatus to include a gas syringe and measure the volume of carbon dioxide gas released in a given time.